factorial-io/scotty/README.md

 * `scottyctl app:create` Create a new app
 * `scottyctl app:destroy` Destroy a managed app
 * `scottyctl app:info` Display some info about the app
+* `scottyctl notify:add` Adds a new service to notify on app changes
+* `scottyctl notify:remove` Removes a notification to a service

 ## Configuring the server